Indemos/Terminal/README.md

 Experimental Blazor app that can connect to various trading gateway, receive quotes, and send orders.
 In this version, only simulated gateway with preloaded quotes is available.
+For the best experience open it in Chrome, other browsers were not tested.

 # Disclaimer